I am a bivocational (BIVO) church planter, and it's the best decision I've ever made in my 30-year ministry career. Here's why.

 At the risk of not keeping your attention I won’t make this entry too long.
 I’ve been thinking a lot lately about the state or lack-there-of of critical thinking abilities among people, especially as a pastor.
 People today tend to process many ideas and information without seriously thinking about anything in particular except

 "Time flies when you're having fun."
 I guess I would say that would be my mantra too having been the guide of the Network's Small Groups section for some sixteen months or so.
 I don't know where the time went.
 And now that I'm moving on I thought I'd just do a little reflecting.

 I know for myself that I lead by doing and coming alongside potential and present leaders to encourage, support and train them.
 It is usually the case that when there is a lack of leadership it is because there is no environment or atmosphere of leadership development happening in the church.

-If you're going to include PB small groups as part of your disciple-making ministry, you will need to spend more time than most on a plan to initiate intentionality on moving people forward in their spiritual growth.
-People's natural tendency will be to stay comfortable and not become disciples or at least as Jesus intended them to.
+If you're going to include PB small groups as part of your disciple-making ministry, you will need to spend more time on a plan to initiate intentionality on moving people forward in their spiritual growth.

 For years CRHM encouraged churches to adopt the Principle-Based model/philosophy of small group ministry almost exclusively.
 I thought it was worth another look.